 Department heads can conduct interviews with employees in their teams to do the following:

-• Gather and distill data before turning it over to the “values committee/team” that will then continue working on it
+- Gather and distill data before turning it over to the “values committee/team” that will continue working on it.

 Which process you choose will depend on the size and structure of your organization.
-For example, if your organization is really big (or even mid-sized), having a discussion with all employees is very unrealistic.
+For example, if your organization is big (or even mid-sized), discussing it with all employees is unrealistic.
 On the other hand, if your organization is smaller, that might be the best option.

-Pro tip: A bottom-up approach is very important if you want your values to accurately reflect your organization and if you want your team to feel a sense of ownership and accountability.
-You cannot just tell a person what to find meaningful — so simply mandating values to employees rarely works.
+Pro tip: A bottom-up approach is important if you want your values to reflect your organization and if you want your team to feel a sense of ownership and accountability.
+You cannot just tell someone what they should find meaningful — simply mandating values to employees rarely works.

-Once you decide on the format of your process, it’s time to think of a variety of questions that you might ask during interviews or during the workshops (or both).
+Once you decide on the format of your process, it’s time to think of a variety of questions that you might ask during interviews or workshops (or both).

 These questions should act as prompts, leading your team to come up with values without asking them: “What are our values?”